 Is it suitable for growing or multi-site businesses?

-Absolutely centralized management is built for scaling, new site onboarding, and unified operations.
+Absolutely.
+It is designed for scale, rapid onboarding, and unified operations.

 What if the central platform fails?

-Leading solutions offer redundancy, failover, and cloud or distributed deployments to avoid single points of failure.
+Leading solutions use redundancy, failover, and distributed architectures to prevent single points of failure.

 Does it help with compliance?